 What is my most memorable RGD moment?My most memorable RGD moment was the hours I invested into building my RGD case studies and presenting them to the interview panel.

 Why am I a designer?I'm a designer because I enjoy making things that help people.

 Why should you hire me?You should hire me because you want to add a creative partner to your team.
-Together we'll collaborate—not delegate—and have dialogue and debate during every stage of the creative process.
+Together we'll collaborate and have dialogue during every stage of the creative process.

 Where do I see myself in 5 years?In five years I'd like to have a unique voice within the design community based off of the quality of my work and my engagement with prominent design issues and conversation.